thisuxhq/metron/README.md

 ### 7. Stopping the Service

-To stop the service, use the following command:
+To stop the service, use:

 ```sh
 sudo systemctl stop metron.service